 DT 500 MAG: – What is your chosen medium and what are your techniques?

 ÁRON: – I’m shooting with only digital cameras these days.
 I love uploading the pictures at the end of the day and seeing what really works and what does not.
 What I have and what I don’t.
 After two weeks in China, I promised myself I wasn’t going to shoot any more bikers on the street.
 But, I did anyway.
-Soon, I want to buy a middle format analog camera so that I can bring it with me to the most important places and shoot just a few but perfect pictures.
+Soon, I want to buy a intermediate format analog camera so that I can bring it with me to the most critical places and shoot just a few but perfect pictures.

 DT 500 MAG: – How would you describe your work and where do you think it fits within the sphere of contemporary photography?

-” My style is more documentaries and reportage and I’m combining it with action sports or contemporary post productions.
+” My style is more documentaries and reportage, and I’m combining it with action sports or contemporary post productions.
 Harsh contrasts, deep colors and minimal style compositions.”

 ARON: – In the last years more and more conceptual projects have come into my mind so all of these could change in the future.